rsesek/zcpointer/README.md

 When the tracking option is disabled and compiler optimization is turned up, the cost of using zcpointer is none, compared to using a normal `unique_ptr`.

+## Suggested Usage

+When using zcpointer, it is recommended to compile with `ZCPOINTER_TRACK_REFS` for debug builds, or if your project provides a hardened compilation mode (such as `_FORTIFY_SOURCE`).
+For production builds, turn off reference tracking to eliminate the overhead of zcpointer.
+Tests should be run using `ZCPOINTER_TRACK_REFS=1` to catch errors during development.